AutosCar of the Week

 Greater success was experienced this side of the pond, with successive victories at the 12-Hours of Sebring in ’53 and ’54.
 The latter was with an OSCA MT4 driven by none other than Sir Sterling Moss and Bill Lloyd.

-From 1950 – 55 Cunningham attempted to build the Vignale road cars for homologation and support of the racing program.
+From 1950 – 55 Cunningham attempted to build the Vignale road cars for homologation and to support his racing program.
 The process of shipping cars to Italy and back for bodywork proved too lengthy for most customers, however, so not many were sold.
 In the end, only 28 road cars and 9 race cars were built.
 The C3 Vignales used the same body as the Ferrari 212 Export and were completely welded together.

 New they cost anywhere from $9,000 to $15,000.